Reranko05/Brain-Tumor-Segmentation/README.md

 # Brain Tumor Segmentation using 3D U-Net

 ## Overview
 This project implements a deep learning-based brain tumor segmentation model using a 3D U-Net architecture.
 The model processes MRI scans to classify and segment tumor regions, aiding in medical image analysis.
+The implementation is provided in a Jupyter Notebook (`TumorSegment001.ipynb`).

 ## Features
 - Preprocesses NIfTI medical imaging data